 What we were doing, back then, was rewriting the rules of being white and working class.
 We knew exactly what it meant to dance to black music in the era of the National Front and the racist standup comedian.
 Ours was a rebellion against pub culture, shit music and leery sexist nightclubs.
 Our weapon was obscure vinyl, made by black kids nobody had ever heard of.

 Northern Soul dancing was, of course, a male thing.
-There were superb female dancers, but the atmosphere on the dancefloor was male and we outnumbered the girls maybe four-to-one.
+There were superb female dancers, but the atmosphere on the dancefloor was male and we outnumbered the girls maybe 4:1.
 Despite all the muscle and flesh on show it was not homo-erotic; but you laid your emotions viscerally bare.
 Elaine Constantine describes the shock this caused, at a youth club in Bury in the mid-70s:

 “I saw these lads, older lads from school, who would never show any emotion, were suddenly in this dramatic situation where they were a spectacle, and they didn’t give a shit.
 I said to my cousin: what’s this?
 She said, ‘It’s Northern Soul!’”